magento/knowledge-base/src/faq/general/web-application-firewall-waf-powered-by-fastly-the-faq.md

 </tbody>
 </table>

- *\* Adobe's toll-free Support telephone line is reserved for Priority 1 Incidents only.
+ *\* Adobe Commerce's toll-free Support telephone line is reserved for Priority 1 Incidents only.
 Non-Priority 1 calls will slow down overall response to issues*

 ## How are false positives triaged?